 - Health cover.
 Like with any type of residence permit, the applicant and the family members should possess a very comprehensive health insurance from an insurance company authorised to operate on the territory of Spain

-There are also requirements to provide criminal record and medical certificates, and other documents of mostly administrative nature, and to obtain the exact list, and especially the expected documents format, it is advisable to contact the respective Embassy where you are going to submit your initial application.
+There are also requirements to provide criminal record and medical certificates, and other documents of mostly administrative nature, and to obtain the exact list, and especially the expected documents format, it is advisable to contact the respective Spanish Consulate where you are going to submit your initial application.

-Important is that the initial application needs to be submitted personally in the country of origin or actual residence of the applicant, meaning in the respective Spanish Embassy of the country you are currently residing in.
+Important is that the initial application needs to be submitted personally in the country of origin or actual residence of the applicant, meaning in the respective Spanish Consulate of the country you are currently residing in.
 The application will be reviewed and responded to within the maximum period of 3 months, however it usually takes less time.
 If resolved positively, the applicant and the family members receive an entry visa to Spain with duration of 3 months – the period during which the applicant should enter Spain.
 On entrance it is important to obtain a customs stamp confirming the date of entrance to the country, and within maximum of 30 days apply for the residence card (TIE) locally in Spain, in the National Police office closest to your place of residence.

 The initial residence permit will have a duration of 1 year, following which you can renew it for further 2 years.
 The renewal process can be initiated 60 days before the expiry of your initial residence, and up to 90 days afterwards.
 The main requirements will remain the same, however keep in mind, that the proof of economic funds will have to cover the period of 2 years, not 1 year as in the initial application.
 The renewal can be processed locally in Spain